ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 # Timing and Scheduling

 In this tutorial we will focus on one of the most important aspects of any audio application, that is how to organize events in time.
-More precisely, we will review the possibilities and possible limitations of functionnalities provided by the Web Audio API, and we will learn how these limitations can be mitigated by using a lookahead scheduler.
+More precisely, we will review the possibilities and possible limitations of functionalities provided by the Web Audio API, and we will learn how these limitations can be mitigated by using a lookahead scheduler.

 ### Related documentation